gibiansky/jupyter-haskell/README.md

 An example of a kernel that uses these to read from standard input during code execution is available in the [`examples/stdin`](FAKE) folder.

-### Creating Clients
+## Creating Clients

-A Jupyter client (also commonly called frontends) are programs which connect to a running kernel (possibly starting the kernel themselves) and then query them using the ZeroMQ-based messaging protocol.
+Jupyter clients (also commonly called frontends) are programs which connect to a running kernel (possibly starting the kernel themselves) and then query them using the ZeroMQ-based messaging protocol.
 Using the `jupyter` library, the same data types are used for querying kernels as for receiving client messages, so if you understand [how to write kernels](#creating-kernels), using the client interface will be straightforward.

-#### Finding Kernels
+### Finding Kernels

-Any kernel that registers itself with Jupyter using `jupyter kernelspec install` can then be located using `jupyter kernelspec list`.
+Any kernel that registers itself with Jupyter using `jupyter kernelspec install` (or the utilities from the `jupyter` library) can then be located using `jupyter kernelspec list`.
 The `jupyter` package provides two convenient wrappers around `jupyter kernelspec list`:

 ```haskell
 -- Locate a single kernelspec in the Jupyter registry.